andre4ik3/sudo-run0/README.md

 ## Features

-- **Visual Compatibility**: When called as `sudo`, disables run0's superhero emoji and background color changes that would be inappropriate for sudo compatibility
+- **Visual Compatibility**: Disables run0's superhero emoji and background color changes that would be inappropriate for sudo compatibility
+- **Environment Variable Preservation**: Supports `-E` and `--preserve-env` for maintaining environment variables across privilege escalation
+- **Proper Login Shell Handling**: The `-i` option correctly uses the target user's shell (not the invoking user's shell)
 - **Argument Compatibility**: Maps common sudo options to their run0 equivalents
-- **Dual Mode**: Works both as a sudo replacement and as a regular run0 wrapper
 - **Minimal Dependencies**: Written in POSIX shell for maximum portability
+- **Security**: Inherits run0's security model with service isolation and polkit authentication

 ## Installation